techfromsage/advanced-mis/_recipes/digitisation-events.md

 * A click on a list to a view online button that points at a digitisation will record the following events.
   * An `event_class` of `list.item.click` that is categorized in `dimension_3` as an `<view_mode>:external_link:view_online_button` click.
 This reflects the **location** in the list that the user was clicking from and not necessarily the type of link that was clicked.
   * An `event_class` of `list.item.external_link.click` where the click is labelled as `digitisation`.
 This reflects the **type** of external link clicked, and not the location of the click in the item.
 * A view of a digitisation in the Talis Player will trigger the following event.
-This is not garunteed to have been triggered from a reading list.
+This is not guaranteed to have been triggered from a reading list.
   * An `event_class` of  `digitisation.view`

 ## The detail